Rocky-Dewan/Rocky-Dewan/README.md

 ### 🎯 Professional Goals & Roadmap

-- 🌍 Building real-world AI agents using LLMs, RAG, and vector databases
+- 🌍 Build intelligent AI assistants that solve real-world problems, combining LLMs, RAG, and vector search
-- 🧠 Model Optimization & Interpretability — deep learning that makes sense
+- 🧠 Create explainable AI models that not only perform well but are understandable and actionable
-- ☁️ Cloud-Native Development (AWS, GCP, Azure, Docker, CI/CD)
+- ☁️ Design cloud-native systems with Docker, CI/CD, and modern cloud platforms for scalable deployments
-- 🧩 End-to-end NLP & MLOps Pipelines — from experiment to production
+- 🧩 End-to-end NLP & MLOps pipelines — from prototyping and experimentation to production-ready solutions
-- 🤖 Research + Engineering = 🔥 Next-gen AI Applications
+- 🤖 Innovate at the intersection of research and engineering, developing AI tools like RockBot-AI and CityPulse

 ---

 ### 🌱 Currently Learning

-- 🔍 **Advanced NLP**: Named Entity Linking, Semantic Search, RAG
+- 🔍 Next-level NLP & Semantic AI — context-aware retrieval, multi-agent reasoning, and entity linking
-- ⚙️ **AI System Design**: Retrieval pipelines, caching, vector search
+- ⚙️ AI architecture & system design — building efficient pipelines, caching, and vector-based search
-- 📊 **DataOps & MLOps**: MLflow, Airflow, BentoML
+- 📊 Practical MLOps & DataOps — MLflow, Airflow, model monitoring, and version control
-- 🛠️ **Backend Infra**: Microservices, Docker, Pub/Sub architectures
+- 🛠️ Modern backend infrastructure — microservices, event-driven APIs, scalable cloud deployments

 ---